Bowflex SelectTech Weight Bench

-Designed primarily to attract the beginner and intermediate weightlifters, the adequate 480 combined user and weight load might tempt some more seasoned weightlifters for a heavy dumbbell workout bench.
-But I feel the max 480 weight load may be a little low for more experienced lifters who want a bench for rack work.
+Designed primarily to attract the beginner and intermediate weight trainers, the adequate 480lb combined user and weight load might even tempt some more seasoned weightlifters for a heavy dumbbell workout bench.

-The reassurance of the quality you get from a brand like Bowflex is one of this bench’s main selling points, Bowflex makes some of the best well-respected home gym equipment in the fitness industry and the 5.1 bench is no exception.
+The reassurance of the quality you get from a brand like Bowflex is one of this bench’s key selling points, Bowflex make some of the most well-respected home gym equipment in the fitness industry, and the 5.1 bench is no exception.

 Leg Hold Down Brace

-The best feature of this leg hold down brace is that it’s detachable, so many of the cheaper benches have the leg braces permanently attached, they can become awkward and obstruct your legs from getting into the correct position when flat bench pressing.
+The best feature of this leg hold-down brace is that it’s detachable, a number of cheaper benches have the leg braces permanently attached, they can become awkward and obstruct your legs from getting into the correct position when flat pressing.
 So a thumbs up for Bowflex!